Lesly de Sa: Ajax

-De Sa began his football career in the youth of SV Argon, from where he transferred to the youth squad of Ajax in 2002.
-He made his debut for the senior squad in a KNVB Cup match on 21 September 2011 against VV Noordwijk, replacing Aras Özbiliz and scoring his first goal in the 61st minute in a 3–1 away win for the Amsterdam side.
-Although he was included on a few squad lineups for league matches in the 2011–12 Eredivisie season, he did not make any appearances.
-Playing for Jong Ajax instead, it wasn't until the following season on 20 October 2012, that De Sa would come into action for the first team in a league match, making his Eredivisie debut in a game against Heracles Almelo, coming on in the 77th minute for Tobias Sana in the 3–3 away draw.
-His teammate Viktor Fischer made his league debut for the first team in the same match as well.
+De Sa began his football career in the youth system of SV Argon before joining the Ajax academy in 2002.
+He made his first-team debut on 21 September 2011 in a KNVB Cup match against VV Noordwijk, replacing Aras Özbiliz and scoring in the 61st minute of a 3–1 away win.
+Although he was named in matchday squads for the 2011–12 Eredivisie season, he did not make a league appearance, instead featuring for Jong Ajax.
+He made his Eredivisie debut on 20 October 2012, coming on as a substitute for Tobias Sana in a 3–3 draw against Heracles Almelo.
+Viktor Fischer also made his league debut in the same match.

-Starting the 2013–14 season with the reserves team Jong Ajax who had recently been promoted to the Dutch Eerste Divisie, De Sa made his first appearance of the season on 5 August 2013, starting on the right wing in the home match against Telstar, before being substituted off in the 76th minute for Marvin Höner in the 2–0 win at home, marking the reserves team's debut in the second tier of professional football in the Netherlands.
-He scored his first goal of the season for Jong Ajax on 26 August 2013 scoring the opener in the 1–1 draw at home against FC Emmen.
+De Sa started the 2013–14 season with Jong Ajax, who had recently been promoted to the Eerste Divisie.
+He played in the team's first-ever second-tier match on 5 August 2013, starting on the right wing in a 2–0 home win against Telstar, before being substituted in the 76th minute for Marvin Höner.
+He scored his first goal of the season on 26 August 2013 in a 1–1 draw against Emmen.